dmitoiu/CM4107-Advanced-Artificial-Intelligence/README.md

 ## Coursework Part 1 Problem Definition

-**This paper contains an analysis of the accuracy and error rate produced by three standard machine learning algorithms when considering classification as the method of problem-solving for a hand-writing dataset, these algorithms are an Artificial Neural Network (ANN) model, a K-Nearest Neighbour (kNN) model and a combination or hybrid model of the two mentioned models (ANN and kNN).
+**Abstract — This paper contains an analysis of the accuracy and error rate produced by three standard machine learning algorithms when considering classification as the method of problem-solving for a hand-writing dataset, these algorithms are an Artificial Neural Network (ANN) model, a K-Nearest Neighbour (kNN) model and a combination or hybrid model of the two mentioned models (ANN and kNN).
 The data that will be analysed in this comparative study it is a hand-writing